bobtianqiwei/EKPHRASIS/README.md

 - **Mode**: Canvas, Visual Aids, Chess, Test Model, Label Data, Analytics.
 - **Demo / Study** (bottom bar, left of ML): Demo = no logging; Study = record to `dataset/study/{username}/`.
 In Study, enter **User** (username); each Generate (Visual Aids) or move (Chess) saves composition and system feedback with timestamped filenames.
 - **ML status** (bottom bar): Button always shows “ML”; dot color indicates state (green = connected, yellow = disconnected, gray = checking).
 Click to open modal (server message, model info, variation range, Chess reached threshold, Show model scores, **Reset mode & username**).
+- **Canvas editing**: drag on empty space to create a block; click a block to select it; drag the block to move it; drag a corner handle to resize; click a grey swatch to recolor the selected block.
 - In **Visual Aids**: draw, click “Generate visual aids”; left/right show Less and More examples; feedback in the message area when applicable.
 - In **Label Data**: set Vocabulary and Labeler (labeler is cached); use buttons or ← / → to label; optionally “Crop Dataset” to balance classes.